Ellis Well Drilling – Grant Information

-The updated grant is available under the rural water programme 2020.
 The objective of the grant scheme is to financially assist households dependent on private individual water supplies, providing a supply of water to a single house by means of a source that is not common or shared.

 • To provide a piped supply of water for domestic purposes only.